How Brian Clough saved two poor Sunderland brothers from Southwick in the 80s

 Between cup games and league clashes, Forest played Sunderland and Newcastle United several times over the next 12 months, with Craig and Aaron always waiting for Clough, who would promptly invite the boys into the dressing room and then onto the team bus for chocolate and fizzy pop.

-A year after the boys’ first meeting with the Forest team, Clough invited the brothers down to stay with his family at his Quarndon hime for a few days in a remarkable act of generosity, still warmly felt by Craig to this day.
+A year after the boys’ first meeting with the Forest team, Clough invited the brothers down to stay with his family at his Quarndon home for a few days in a remarkable act of generosity still warmly felt by Craig to this day.

 “Your Mam will think she has won the pools getting rid of you,” Clough said to the boys as he instructed Jim McInally to ring home and ask their mother’s permission.
 The Bromfields were too poor to own a phone, so McInally had to ring their neighbours.